College for free? If you believe that, you have already been schooled! I just had to say that twice.

 If there are college students or graduates that believe that rhetoric, its a very sad commentary on the state of our educational institutions.
 Think about this for a second.

 It appears that there are many college students and alumni that truly believe that there is a possibility of a wholesale wiping out of their student debt.
-To this author, it appears clearly that they have not been taught about democracy or capitalism or macro economics.
+Clearly they didn’t learn about democracy or capitalism or macro economics.
 That the college failed to teach them about debt, principal debt owners and about our finance and banking institutions.

 Sadly, they have even failed to learn history.
 How you might ask?